|1||Wismiss Air Cervical Traction||FDA Patented Air|

 First, you choose the cervical traction device you need and follow the guidelines for each one.

-You can choose from three different types of neck traction devices to use at home.
-Each one offers the same results, but they are different types of devices:
+You can choose from four different types of neck traction devices to use at home.
+Each one offers the similar results, but they are different types of devices:

 - Air Traction Devices